Practice and reinforce the concepts from Lesson 5

 ONLY EDIT the necessary files (index.html and style.css)

-elements to create structured layouts.
+In this activity, you will practice using HTML <div> elements to create structured layouts.
 You'll build a "My Dinner" webpage featuring nested divisions, CSS styling, and properly spaced elements.

 Time: 2 minutes